Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

 \subsection{Datasets}

-We evaluate our methods on three datasets (Examples in Table~\ref{tab:datasets}).
+We evaluate our methods on three datasets (examples in Tab.~\ref{tab:datasets}).

-\paragraph{SMCalFlow-CS } SMCalFlow-CS is a few-shot compositional generalization dataset proposed by \citet{yin-etal-2021-compositional} derived from SMCalFlow \citep{andreas-etal-2020-task}.
+\tightparagraph{SMCalFlow-CS} is a few-shot compositional generalization dataset proposed by \citet{yin-etal-2021-compositional} derived from SMCalFlow \citep{andreas-etal-2020-task}.
 It contains single-turn natural sentences involving two domains (organization structure and event creation), each having its own set of program symbols.
 The test set of the compositional splits contains only cross-domain examples, where both domains appear.
 We show results for a few-shot setting (split $k$-C, where $k\in\{8,16,32\}$) where the training set includes only $k$ cross-domain examples, and a zero-shot setting (split 0-C).
 We also evaluate on an i.i.d. split\footnote{The split we use for the i.i.d. setup is 8-S.} where the test set contains only single-domain examples.
+Prior studies on the dataset employed LISP and LISPRESS program formats, resulting in v1 and v2 versions, respectively (see an example in Tab.~\ref{tab:app_smcal}).
+We default to using v1, unless otherwise specified.

-For our FT experiments, we use \textbf{SMCalFlow-CS Simple}, which contains the same utterances as SMCalFlow-CS, but with programs that use a simplified syntax provided by \newcite{Meron2022SimplifyingSA}.
+For our FT experiments, we use \textbf{SMCalFlow-CS Simple}, which contains the same utterances as SMCalFlow-CS, but with programs that use a simplified syntax provided by \newcite{meron-2022-simplifying}.
 We opt for this version because programs are much shorter, leading to a smaller memory footprint and accelerating training and inference.

-\paragraph{GeoQuery} GeoQuery \cite{Zelle1996LearningTP,Tang2001UsingMC} contains 880 natural language questions about US geography (e.g., \emph{``What states border Texas?''}).
+\tightparagraph{GeoQuery} \cite{Zelle1996LearningTP,Tang2001UsingMC} contains 880 natural language questions about US geography.
 We use the standard (i.i.d.) and compositional splits created by \citet{shaw-etal-2021-compositional}: (1) template split, where target programs are anonymized into templates and then the templates are randomly split between training and test sets \citep{finegan-dollak-etal-2018-improving}; (2) TMCD split, which makes the distributions of compounds in training and test sets as divergent as possible \cite{keysers2020measuring}; and (3) length split, where test sequences are longer than training ones.
-Similar to prior work, we average results across three TMCD and template splits generated with different random seeds to reduce variance caused by the small dataset size.
+Similar to prior work, we average results across three TMCD and template splits to reduce variance caused by the small dataset size.